astropy/specreduce/docs/wavelength_calibration/wavelength_calibration.rst

    (:meth:`~specreduce.wavecal1d.WavelengthCalibration1D.fit_dispersion`).
 4. **Refinement and Inspection**: Optionally refine the solution and check fit quality using RMS statistics and plots.
-5.  **Applying the Solution**: Use the fitted model (often accessed as a `~gwcs.wcs.WCS` object) to calibrate science spectra or resample spectra onto a linear wavelength grid.
+5. **Applying the Solution**: Access the fitted solution as a :class:`~specreduce.wavesol1d.WavelengthSolution1D` to resample spectra, or attach the solution to a `specutils.Spectrum` as a `~gwcs.wcs.WCS` object.

 Quickstart
 ----------